Skip to content

 1. Consider Placing Employees on a Leave of Absence Rather Than Laying Them Off

 Federal law recently gave states flexibility to provide unemployment benefits in multiple scenarios related to COVID-19.
-For example, states can now pay benefits where the employer temporarily ceases operations due to the virus, an employee is quarantined with the expectation of returning to work after the quarantine is over; and an employee leaves employment due to a risk of exposure or to care for a family member.
-Depending on your state, it may be possible and preferable to place an employee on a leave of absence, rather than terminating their employment.
-During this time, employees remain plan participants, but cannot make deferrals since they will not be receiving a paycheck.
+For example, states can now pay benefits where the employer temporarily ceases operations due to the virus, an employee is quarantined with the expectation of returning to work after the quarantine is over, and an employee leaves employment due to a risk of exposure or to care for a family member.
+Depending on your state, it may be possible and preferable to place an employee on a leave of absence rather than terminating their employment.
+During this time, employees remain plan participants but cannot make deferrals since they will not be receiving a paycheck.
 This may be an ideal solution for employers who intend to rehire these same employees after the crisis period ends.
 It also avoids the problem of the plan potentially becoming subject to partial termination rules, which would occur when a significant number of employees are separated from employment.
-A partial termination would require immediate full vesting and distribution of balances for all severed employees, and could otherwise be more expensive for the sponsor.
+A partial termination would require immediate full vesting and distribution of balances for all severed employees and could otherwise be more expensive for the employer.

 2. Deploy a Partial Plan Termination